 We can identify and document every possible source of damages for your claim, and request compensation based on the maximum value of your case.
 While damages vary based on the circumstances you endured, some of the most common damages we can collect for our clients include:

 Even the most minor dog bites require medical attention.
 More serious attack injuries require extensive cleaning and careful attention to prevent further complications.
 The risk of infection is high, and scarring is common.
 Bites on the face, neck, arms, and hands often require closure by a plastic surgeon and follow-up care.
 The most serious bites or infections may require amputation or lead to other permanent disabilities.

-We make sure to request compensation for medical bills, ongoing and future medical care costs, therapy expenses, and any other expenses related to the treatment of your wounds.
+A dog bite lawyer in Fairfax County will make sure to request compensation for medical bills, ongoing and future medical care costs, therapy expenses, and any other expenses related to the treatment of your wounds.